felipeerias/scrollbar-gutter-explainer/README.md

 The `stable` value can be used in combination with:

-* `mirror`: If a gutter would be present on one of the inline start/end edges of the box, another must be present on the opposite edge as well.
+* `both-edges`: If a gutter would be present on one of the inline start/end edges of the box, another must be present on the opposite edge as well.
   * Use case: simmetry between padding on both sides of the box.
   * Use case: keep the layout stable regardless of the edge where the user agent decides to place the scrollbar.